Policy 7102 - Submission of Proposals

 The issue on subcontracts is fairly clear.
 If an investigator is submitting as a subcontractor on another institution's proposal, the Tech subcontract proposal must be approved at all levels prior to submission.
 This requirement is identical to any other proposal which obligates the University.

 There are many terms which can be included under the term "preproposal."
 These include concept papers, preproposals, and preliminary proposals.
 Agencies will many times request information on an idea only.
-As a result, all correspondence with a funding agency that includes any resource-related issues (faculty/staff/student time, use of facilities, level of funding/effort, etc.) Must be routed through OUR.
+As a result, all correspondence with a funding agency that includes any resource-related issues (faculty/staff/student time, use of facilities, level of funding/effort, etc.) Must be routed through Office of Sponsored Projects.
 This requirement is not intended to cause any impediment to pursuing research opportunities, but rather to ensure that the University’s interests are protected while also ensuring the sponsor that the “preproposal” is realistic.

 The Sponsored Project Proposal Review/Routing Form for interdisciplinary proposals (proposals involving resources of more than one Department/College) should clearly identify the appropriate percentage involvement of Departments/Colleges for the determination of Facilities and Administrative (F&A) Costs distribution.

 Office of Sponsored Projects will check the proposal, route it to the appropriate safety review committees if necessary, and then route it to the Business Manager, the Chief Research and Innovation Officer, and the President.
 The Office of Sponsored Projects will then follow the RFP guideline for proposal distribution and arrange for the delivery of the proposal with a letter of transmittal to the funding organization.

 NOTE: If a proposal, subcontract, or “preproposal” is funded without campus routing and approval, there is no guarantee that the University will recommend acceptance of the award.